Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 United Capital Source can facilitate revolving lines of credit for small businesses up to $450,000.
 A business line of credit is a must-have if you want to handle the increased demand that may come up in your business or to have a financial lifeline when you need it.

 The best part about a revolving line of credit is that you only accrue interest charges and have to make payments when you use it.
-You can use the funds for any business expense, including rent, payroll, inventory, marketing, improvements, and so on.
+You can access funds as needed for various business expenses, including rent, payroll, inventory, marketing, and improvements.

 How Does a Revolving Line of Credit Work?

-As stated previously, a line of credit works like a credit card; only there is a set term when the line is opened.
+As stated previously, a line of credit works similarly to a credit card; however, it has a set term when the line is opened.
 The most common terms for a line of credit are about 5-10 years.
-Once the term is over, a borrower would have to apply for a new line of credit.
+Once the term is over, the borrower will need to apply for a new line of credit.

 How is a Revolving Credit Limit Determined?

 A credit limit is the maximum amount a financial institution is willing to extend to a customer seeking the funds.
-The credit limit is generally determined by several factors, including credit score, payment history, whether the line is secured or unsecured, and how much the business generates in revenues/profits, amongst other factors.
+The credit limit is generally determined by several factors, including credit score, payment history, whether the line is secured or unsecured, and the business’s revenue and profit levels, among other factors.

 What Credit Score is Needed for a Revolving Credit Line?

 A line of credit is considered an unsecured loan, meaning the bank will not require collateral to issue funds to someone with a less-than-ideal history on their file.
-Generally, borrowers applying for a revolving line of credit need a higher fico score (Good to Excellent Credit) for credit approval than those seeking a revolving account like a credit card.
+Generally, borrowers applying for a revolving line of credit require a higher FICO score (Good to Excellent Credit) for credit approval than those seeking a revolving account, such as a credit card.
 For this reason, lenders typically rely on more factors to determine eligibility for a personal or business line of credit.

 There are also secured lines of credit available for business and personal needs.
 The collateral used for these credit lines is generally real estate that the company owns or belongs to a homeowner/investor.

-United Capital Source can facilitate business lines of credit for 550+ credit scores with compensating factors other than credit history.
+United Capital Source can facilitate business lines of credit for individuals with credit scores of 550 or higher, provided they have compensating factors beyond their credit history.

 How is Interest Calculated on a Revolving Credit Line?